jerrysummer/sPay/README.md

 # sPay
 A payment portal using SynapseFI API following the Marketplace Flow.
-This mobile friend app allows you to easily pay the vendor through an intuitive flow.
+This mobile friendly app allows you to easily pay the vendor through an intuitive workflow.

 React + Redux